Execution of Joe Nathan James Jr.: Reaction

 Hall's family did not attend the execution, but they did release a statement: We hoped the state wouldn't take a life simply because a life was taken and we have forgiven Mr. Joe Nathan James Jr. for his atrocities toward our family.

 The attorney General, Steve Marshall, stated that justice had been served.

 The governor of Alabama, Kay Ivey, stated that "an unmistakable message was sent that Alabama stands with victims of domestic violence."

 The sister of James, Yvette Craig, called for an investigation into the circumstances surrounding the execution warrant.

 Autopsy

 A private autopsy revealed puncture wounds and bruising around James' knuckles and wrists, which doctors say suggests members of the execution team had tried unsuccessfully to insert IV lines in those places.
 The autopsy also documented puncture wounds in James' musculature.

 Moratorium

-Following the execution of James, but also failed execution attempts by Alan Eugene Miller and Kenneth Eugene Smith, Alabama Governor Kay Ivey called for a halt to executions in the state.
+Following the execution of James, but also the failed execution attempts of Alan Eugene Miller and Kenneth Eugene Smith, Alabama Governor Kay Ivey called for a temporary halt to executions in the state.
+The moratorium ended and executions resumed on July 21, 2023, nearly a year after James's execution.